ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 REQ-RELATIONSHIPS:
-: SIMAP should contain all topological relationships inside each layer or between the layers (underlay/overlay) : SIMAP should contain links to other models/data to enable generic navigation to other YANG models in generic way.
+: SIMAP should contain all topological relationships inside each layer or between the layers (underlay/overlay) : SIMAP should contain links to other models/data to enable generic navigation to other data models in generic way.

 : The SIMAP relationships should also provide information required to define semantics for layered network topologies,